hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 ## OCaml Syntax extensions, the 10,000-foot view

-Extensions to OCaml core syntax are added in a step that happens just before passing everything to the compiler.
+Extensions to OCaml core syntax are added in a step that happens just before compilation.
 It is called *preprocessing*.

 Preprocessing works a lot like lisp's macro system.
 We take as input some OCaml source with this new modified syntax (*e.g.*, the `where` keyword), and transform it into "regular" OCaml.
 From here, it gets passed to the regular OCaml compiler, and turned into a real binary.